 On the other hand, criminal contempt of court sanctions may lead to jail or prison time.

 Professional Assistance with Enforcement of Court Orders in NY

-If any of the terms of your divorce judgment are not being followed, our seasoned lawyer will petition the court to resolve the issue.
+If any of the terms of your divorce judgment are not being followed, our seasoned Bronx enforcement of court orders lawyer will petition the court to resolve the issue.
 After the petition is filed, a hearing will be set in which your former spouse can explain why they aren’t complying with the court order.